cheind/pytorch-blender/examples/datagen/Readme.md

 ## Supervised Training Data Generation

 This directory showcases synthetic data generation using **blendtorch** for supervised machine learning.
 In particular, several blender processes render randomized scene configurations and stream images as well as annotations into a PyTorch dataset used in training neural networks.
-Shown below is a result visualization from 4 Blender instances running physics-enabled falling cubes scene.
+The figure below shows a visualization of a PyTorch data set receiving images and annotations from four Blender instances.
+Each instance performs physical motion simulations of randomized cubes.

 <p align="center">
 <img src="/etc/result_physics.png" width="500">